Headwinds Cut Into Big Lots Outlook

 Big Lots had a good quarter with only one thing to mar the results and that is rising freight costs.
 The company reported $1.33 billion in net revenue which is down -3.6% from last year but beat the consensus by 75 basis points.
 While we would like to see YOY growth the decline is against a very solid comp and the two-year stack of +12.3% is favorable.
 The company reports strength in all categories except food which is the only to post a decline.

-Click here to see Louis' new video for yourself.
+Click here to see his new research now.

 Moving down, the margins were also favorable despite gross margin falling on a YOY and 2-year basis.
 The company’s gross margin fell 90 basis points versus 2019 while the operating margin improved by a tenth and this is noteworthy because inventory is up substantially as well.
 On the bottom line, the company reported a loss of $0.14 that beat the consensus by $0.02.
 The loss was expected due to seasonal inventory building.
 Inventory is up 17% on a YOY basis and has the company set up for a strong holiday season.